9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 A value returned by `globToRegex` will now be either `Left "an error message"` or `Right "a valid regexp"`.
 This return type forces our callers to deal with the possibility of error.
-(You\'ll find that this use of the `Either` type occurs frequently in Haskell code.)
+(You'll find that this use of the `Either` type occurs frequently in Haskell code.)

 ### Exercises